 Besides appreciating its Inca ruins, the Sacred Valley is also known for its natural setting, rich flora and fauna, birdwatching, and adventure tourism.

 Join me as our unique, privately-guided tour continues.
-Come to a Peruvian feast in an indigenous community, see how families works together to collect salt from ancient pools, and climb the Inca fortress, Ollantaytambo, for breathtaking vistas of the Sacred Valley.
+Come to a Peruvian feast in an indigenous community, see how families work together to collect salt from ancient pools, and climb the Inca fortress, Ollantaytambo, for breathtaking vistas of the Sacred Valley.

 We recently returned from a 19-day adventure south of the equator.
 Included in the Peru trip itinerary were Lima, the Sacred Valley, Machu Picchu and Cusco.
 A second leg of the vacation took us to a hacienda in Ecuador and on a Galapagos Islands cruise.

 Several years in the making, planning and scheduling began in earnest last January.
 Our nephew, Zachary, a luxury travel advisor, worked with our destination wish list, budget and schedule.
 He partnered with a premium travel company to put together a dream vacation.

 Peru: Land of the Incas was a nine-day, small group tour that includes many unique cultural experiences, luxury accommodations and a robust itinerary.
 To bridge the time between our Peru tour and five-day Galapagos Island cruise, we spent time in Ecuador’s colonial capital, Quito, and Hacienda Zuleta, a working ranch.